 Tweed Shire Council exists to provide a wide range of services for the benefit of its local community.
 Council operates in a complex legislative, economic and social framework, to provide services and facilities in an efficient and effective manner.
-A strategy identified in the Community Strategic Plan:
+The following strategy is identified in the Community Strategic Plan: